-Once you complete the steps, Microsoft Defender Antivirus will scan your device for viruses and many other types of malware, and if anything is detected, the antivirus will remove (or quarantine) the threats automatically.
+Once you complete the steps, Microsoft Defender Antivirus will scan your device for viruses and many other types of malware.
+If anything is detected, the antivirus automatically removes (or quarantines) the threats.

 To run a Microsoft Defender Antivirus full scan from Command Prompt, use these steps:

 Search for Command Prompt, right-click the top result, and select the Run as administrator option.

 Type the following command to locate the latest version of Microsoft Defender Antivirus installation and press Enter:

 cd C:\ProgramData\Microsoft\Windows Defender\Platform\4*

 Type the following command to run a full virus scan and press Enter:

 After you complete the steps, the anti-malware solution will scan the device for malware.
 You will notice the “Start scanning” messages as you run the command.
 Once the scan is complete, you will see the “Scan finished” message.

 To start a full scan with Microsoft Defender Antivirus from PowerShell, use these steps:

 Search for PowerShell, right-click the top result, and select the Run as administrator option.